Florida Retirement System

 As one of the best financial planning firms, we want to warn you about three examples of FRS retirees receiving bad advice that limited their retirement options.

 First, do not rollover your deferred compensation account to an IRA if you are under age 59½.
 Once this money is placed in an IRA, you have to pay an extra 10% tax penalty to use the money if you are under age 59½.
 If the funds are left alone in the deferred compensation plan, you have completely flexible access to the funds with no tax penalty.
 Bottom line, if you are under age 59½, leave your deferred compensation alone.

 Third, if you are over age 55 and under age 59½ when you retire, you need to leave the amount of money you will need to spend before age 59½ in the FRS Investment Plan.
-The FRS Investment Plan provides you an exception to draw money out in any amount or frequency without having to incur a 10% tax penalty for early withdrawal if you retire in the year you turn age 55.
+The FRS Investment Plan provides you an exception to draw money out in any amount or frequency without having to incur a 10% tax penalty for early withdrawal if you retire in the year you turn age 55 or older.
 This is a very valuable option for those that qualify.
 If all the money is rolled out of the FRS Investment Plan and into an IRA, you lose the flexibility of this option.
 Bottom line, if you are retiring in the year you turn age 55, you have more flexibility by actually leaving some money behind in the FRS Investment Plan.